 Northern Lights – Philip Pullman

-Who’s watching the new BBC adaptation?
-This girl is.
+Who else is watching the new BBC adaptation?
+I am!
 In fact, it was only after being so thoroughly sucked into the new TV show that I decided to pick up the trilogy again.
 I read Northern Lights in my early teens, but got bored somewhere in the Subtle Knife and promptly forgot about this series.
 The excellent new adaptation changed that (as I’m sure was the idea).
 The great thing about being enthralled by a book-to-screen adaptation is that I don’t have to wait weeks to find out what happens – I can pick up the book and gorge myself on the rest of the story in a matter of hours.

 This book is wonderful.
 As I think I’ve mentioned in every book review post of the last three months, I am constantly awed by the creativity of epic fantasy authors.
 I love the dæmons and the armoured bears and the alethiometer.
 I love the world Pullman has built and Lyra’s epic journey.
 I also got the bonus joy available to only a few readers of being able to place all the locations and collegiate customs immediately from my own experiences growing up in Oxford and studying at Cambridge.
 It made the reading experience all the more rich.